Azure/logicapps/LogicAppsCustomCodeFramework/README.md

 To see an example of how an function can be invoked, please refer to FlowInvokedFunction.cs is the .NET code sample that was provided in the sample repository.
 That class holds the custom .NET code executed by an Azure Function.
 The Azure function trigger needed for the function is called WorkflowActionTrigger.
 All of the functions authoring custom code will need to include the WorkflowActionTrigger in the function header in order to execute the code properly.

 To make changes to author your own function, ensure that you have three things:
-1) Function Header Name.
+1) Function Name.
 This is the name of your function.

 ![functionanme](https://user-images.githubusercontent.com/111014793/217034574-968087d3-d053-4cdb-98c4-3afa8341b1e9.png)